 The Cinema Club of the School of Philosophy was founded in 2010 by cinephile students.
 Its main goal is to screen a Greek or foreign film per week, followed by a discussion, in which directors, members of the teaching staff and other people involved in the film participate.
+Screenings are attended by directors, professors, and other individuals associated with each film.
 The films are screened in spaces of the building of the School of Philosophy (Zografou campus).